DrATedder/dental_calculus_dataset/README.md

 - **Decontamination**: In order to use `BBduk` to decontaminate samples, you must have a 'modern' sample (or experimental equivalent for your question) to use as a source.

+- **Genome for mapping**: In order to use `mapDamage2` you need to align your reads to a modern reference genome.
+Here we use the Human genome `GRCh38.p7` (released 21.03.2016).

 ## Basic workflow